jsarenik/price.bublina.eu.org/README.md

 Note that the `PATH` needs to be set properly so that both `jq` and `ipfs` can be found.

-On 2021-02-22 the _Bot Fight Mode_ feature of Cloudflare was turned off for domain bublina.eu.org.
-Find it in `Firewall → Tools`.
+On 2021-02-22 the Firewall → Tools → [_Bot Fight Mode_](https://www.cloudflare.com/products/bot-management)
+feature of Cloudflare was turned off for domain bublina.eu.org.